lbnl-science-it/scienceit-docs/docs/hpc/accounts/mfa.md

 There are also desktop apps, but they somewhat negate the advantage of MFA being "something you have with you".
 But if you need a dekstop app, you can try to use the Authy desktop app by using the instructions in [this link](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/using-authy/).

 !!! note "YubiKey"
-    Lastly, it is also possible to use a [YubiKey](https://www.yubico.com/products/yubikey-5-overview/) as your MFA.
+    Lastly, it is also possible to use a [YubiKey](https://www.yubico.com/products/yubikey-5-overview/){:target="_blank"} {{ ext }} as your MFA.
 This has a significant setup cost and in person verification; if you are interested in this,  please email HPCS support at hpcshelp@lbl.gov for additional assistance.

 ## MFA Instructions